ankidroid/Anki-Android/Database-Structure.md

     dconf           text not null,
       -- json array of json objects containing the deck options tags            text not null
-      -- a cache of tags used in the collection (probably for autocomplete etc) );
+      -- a cache of tags used in the collection (This list is displayed in the browser.
+Potentially at other place) );

 -- Contains deleted cards, notes, and decks that need to be synced.